dst1998/3D-CIMlet/README.md

 ## Features

-- Feature 1: Brief description
+- Feature 1: We develop 3D-CIMlet, a modeling and co-design framework that allows rapid design space exploration of 2.5D/3D chiplet-based accelerator architectures for transformers, leveraging heterogeneous memory technologies.
-- Feature 2: Brief description
+- Feature 2: Based upon 3D-CIMlet, we develop a heterogeneous RRAM/eDRAM CIM system with 2.5D and 3D integration schemes and corresponding reliability-aware mapping strategies to support efficient inference and continual learning of edge LLMs.
-- Feature 3: Brief description
+- Feature 3: Through chiplet-to-package, multi-scale design space explorations (DSE), we provide co-optimization guidelines spanning CIM chiplet designs (intra-chiplet and inter-chiplet), cost-aware and thermal-aware system integration, and runtime optimizations for continual learning.

 ---